 The story begins in Prohibition-era Chicago, a pretty damn lawless time, when a police officer is shot and killed in a speakeasy.
 Two men, Frank Wiecek (Richard Conte) and Tomek Zaleska (George Tyne) are convicted by the eyewitness evidence of the speakeasy’s owner, Wanda Skutnik (Betty Garde), and sentenced to life in prison.

 Eleven years later, Chicago Times reporter P.J.
-McNeal (James Stewart) is tasked by his editor Brian Kelly (Lee J. Cobb) to look into an intriguing classified ad, which offers a $5,000 reward for information relating to the Wiecek case, asking anyone with such information to call Northside 777.
-This leads him to Tilly Wiecek (Kasia Orzazewski), Frank Wiecek’s mother, who he encounters scrubbing floors.
+McNeal (James Stewart) is tasked by his editor, Brian Kelly (Lee J. Cobb), to look into an intriguing classified ad, which offers a $5,000 reward for information relating to the Wiecek case, asking anyone with such information to call Northside 777.
+This leads him to Tilly Wiecek (Kasia Orzazewski), Frank Wiecek’s mother, whom he encounters scrubbing floors.
 She is convinced of her son’s innocence, and has offered the reward in the hopes of clearing his name.
 The sceptical McNeal discovers that she has raised the money by scrubbing floors for a decade, and saving every penny, nickel and dime that she can.
-When cautioned by the reporter that she is likely to only attract crazies and money-seekers, she is unconcerned, and tells him that she will scrub for another ten years and offer $10,000 if necessary, if it will help her boy.
+When cautioned by the reporter that she is likely to only attract crazies and money-seekers she is unconcerned, and tells him that she will scrub for another ten years and offer $10,000 if necessary, if it will help her boy.

-Moved by Tillie‘s faith and dedication, but otherwise believing it unworthy of further pursuit, McNeal intends to write up a minor human interest piece and go on with his life.
-His editor, Kelly, has other plans, though, and urges him to follow it up.
+Moved by Tilly‘s faith and dedication, but otherwise believing it unworthy of further pursuit, McNeal intends to write up a minor human interest piece and go on with his life.
+His editor, Kelly, has other plans though, and urges him to follow it up.
 This includes a trip to the state penitentiary to interview Wiecek and talk to Zaleska, meetings with Wiecek’s ex-wife, and trips through newspaper and police archives of the time.
 During this, The Times publishes the story, and Wiecek’s plight captures the public’s imagination.

 The sceptical McNeal gradually becomes convinced of Wiecek and Zaleska’s innocence, and begins a crusade to clear their name, or at least to get a retrial.
-This draws the ire of the State (not because of such petty considerations as wrongful imprisonment, of course, but because it will reflect badly on the governor, and it was a different party in power then, but they will be blamed and so on.
-Politics has never not been reprehensible), as well as that of the Chicago Police Department, who blank McNeal and attempt to stymie his investigation, rather than, say, making sure they actually did a good job as police.
-(Isn’t it funny how the more corrupt/inept/systematically racist a police force is, the more likely it is to be described as “the greatest police force in the country/world/universe” by its members in a film?
+This draws the ire of the State (not because of such petty considerations as wrongful imprisonment, of course, but because it will reflect badly on the governor, and it was a different party in power then, but they will be blamed and so on: politics has never not been reprehensible), as well as that of the Chicago Police Department, who blank McNeal and attempt to stymie his investigation, rather than, say, making sure they actually did a good job as police.
+(Isn’t it funny how the more corrupt/inept/systemically racist a police force is, the more likely it is to be described as “the greatest police force in the country/world/universe” by its members in a film?
 Witness the Chicago PD here, the LAPD in the 1940s and 50s – think L.A.
 Confidential – and the NYPD, in every film ever.)

 After trying several avenues – having Frank Wiecek undergo a lie detector test (administered in the film by Leonarde Keeler, the actual inventor of the device, who apparently didn’t trust any actor to correctly operate the machine); a search through the Polish immigrant neighbourhoods of the city to find Wanda Skutnik and get her to refute her testimony; failing that to try to invalidate it and question her character – McNeal is at a loss, and the paper is being pressured to drop the story.
 Eventually McNeal manages to secure an all or nothing review of Wiecek’s case at the State Parole Board.